caioluccas/discord-mailbox/README.md

-# discord-mailbox
+# Discord Mail Box

-Notify new emails received with Discord Webhook
+##Notify new emails received with Discord Webhook